supu-io/api/blueprint/blueprint.md

         0.0.0

 # Group Issues
-Resources related to talks in the API.
+Resources related to issues in the API.

 ## Issues [/issues]